 Ready to say oui to French country style in your own home?
 Some simple ways to add a rustic and lived-in feel to your home include:

 - Choose furniture with low-sheen and natural upholstery.
 Furniture upholstered in white, cream, or pale yellow linen fabric is extremely common in French country homes.

 - Add pattern and texture to your space with traditional French country accessories.
 Think toile upholstery, blue and white porcelain plates, or woven baskets.

 - Choose slightly distressed or weathered wood furniture, flooring, or accent pieces.

 - Layer your newer home furnishings and goods with antique or vintage pieces.
 Scour your local flea markets or antique stores for ceramics, mirrors, or clocks.

 - Stick to a neutral color palette with warm accents.
-As previously mentioned, white, cream, and gray, among other soft shades are often used in French country homes.
-Accent these calming colors with greens, reds, blues, or even black to add some depth and warmth.
+White, cream, and gray, among other soft shades, are often used in French country homes.
+Accent these calming colors with light greens, reds, blues, or even black to add some depth and warmth.